How to Check SLAT Feature of CPU to Use Hyper-V

 To find out if S-L-A-T support is available, download the CoreInfo program from here.

-After downloading the Coreinfo program to your computer, run the CMD command prompt as administrator, as shown in the following image.
+After downloading the Coreinfo program to your computer, run the Command Prompt as an administrator, as shown in the following image.

-After you open the command prompt, type Drive: Type and press Enter to go to the CoreInfo location.
+After you open the Command Prompt, type’ D: ‘ and press Enter to navigate to the CoreInfo location.

 To get S-L-A-T capability using Coreinfo, run the following command at the command prompt.